soudeepd/soudeepd.github.io/pages/talk.md

 ### <a name="upcoming"></a>Upcoming talks

-- **Oct 2022**, Spatio-temporal clustering through a bayesian nonparametric approach: An application to the COVID-19 data from India.
-BNP13 - 13th International Conference on Bayesian Nonparametrics, Puerto Varas, Chile.
+- **Dec 2022**, A Bayesian approach to identify changepoints in spatio-temporal ordered categorical data.
+IISA 2022 Conference, Bengaluru, India.

 ### <a name="previous"></a>Previous talks

+- **Dec 2022**, A nonparametric approach to deal with spatio-temporal quantile regression problems.
+15th International Conference of the ERCIM WG on Computational and Methodological Statistics (CMStatistics 2022), London, UK.

 - **Jul 2022**, Analyzing count data using a time series model with an exponentially decaying covariance structure.
 EURO 2022 Conference, Espoo, Finland.